 2. The Consultation

-The next step to getting an Oklahoma medical marijuana card is consulting with the doctor.
+The next step to getting an Oklahoma medical cannabis card is consulting with the doctor.
 Patients should bring a copy of OMMA’s Physician Recommendation form for the doctor.
 In the case of minors, who need two recommendations, the forms have to be signed within 30 days of each other, and both must also be submitted within 30 days of submitting the online application (which we cover in step 3).

-At the consultation, the doctor will evaluate the patient as a candidate for medical marijuana.
+At the consultation, the doctor will evaluate the patient as a candidate for medical cannabis.
 They’ll consider the patient’s medical history more generally.
 Some doctors may feel evidence doesn’t support the use of cannabis in the management of some conditions, and others will be more open to trying it.

 3. Registering Online with OMMA